electronstudio/pygame-zero-book/chapters/3_python_fundamentals.md

 <<(programs/0C_arrays.py)
 \end{codelisting}

-[^afoot]: There is a difference but it need not concern the beginner.
+[^afoot]: There are other kinds of list that are not arrays but this need not concern the beginner.